 Morning Prayer in Robbins Chapel for all students, but particularly for those living in Brooks College, Kokernot, and Brooks Flats.
 These brief, quiet services are designed to help students have an experience of daily prayer in community.
 Led by Baylor chaplains and other designated staff, each service and other designated staff, each service will make use of various forms of prayer that will typically include singing, meditation, silence, unison/responsive readings, and scripture.

-Morning Prayer in Elliston for all students, but particularly for those living in East Village (Teal and Earle).
+Morning Prayer in Memorial Chapel.
+For residents of the Honor's College and surrounding area.
 These brief, quiet services are designed to help students have an experience of daily prayer in community.
 Led by Baylor chaplains and other designated staff, each service and other designated staff, each service will make use of various forms of prayer that will typically include singing, meditation, silence, unison/responsive readings, and scripture.

 Evening Prayers for HRC residents only.
 These brief, quiet services are designed to help students have an experience of daily prayer in community.
 Led by Baylor chaplains and other designated staff, each service will make use of various forms of prayer that will typically include singing, meditation, silence, unison/responsive readings, and scripture.